Technigo/project-chatbot/README.md

-# HANNAH & NICLAS' CHATBOT
+# HANNA & NICLAS' CHATBOT

 For this assignment, we created a chatbot that dispenses (bad) jokes in an interactive conversation with the user.
 The bot dispenses a new joke at the user's request until it has fully exhausted its array of jokes.